Tools Support

 Types of Cargo Insurance Coverage

-• Minimum Coverage (Institute Cargo Clauses C) — Covers only major casualties: fire, explosion, collision, sinking, and overturning.
-Does not cover theft, weather damage, or handling damage.
-Rarely recommended.
+• Minimum Coverage, or Institute Cargo Clauses C — this covers only the big events: fire, blast, collision, sinking, and tip-over.
+It skips theft, weather damage, and handling damage.
+Rarely a good pick.

-• War & Strikes (W&S) — Separate add-on covering war, civil unrest, strikes, and political violence.
-Essential for shipments through high-risk regions.
+• War & Strikes, or W&S — a separate add-on that covers war, civil unrest, strikes, and political violence.
+A must if your route passes through a high-risk region.

 How Much Does Cargo Insurance Cost?

-Rates vary based on the commodity (fragile goods and electronics cost more), trade route (higher-risk routes cost more), shipping mode (ocean is higher risk than air), claims history, and packaging quality.
-High-value or hazardous cargo may be quoted at 0.5% to 1.5%.
+Rates shift based on your goods (fragile items and electronics cost more), your route (a riskier route costs more), your mode (ocean carries more risk than air), your claims history, and how well you pack.
+High-value or hazardous cargo may run 0.5% to 1.5%.

-Most freight forwarders can arrange cargo insurance through their own marine insurance brokers, often at better rates than you'd get buying directly.
-Ask your forwarder for a quote — it's usually just a checkbox on the booking form.
+Most freight forwarders can set up cargo insurance through their own marine brokers, often at a better rate than you would get on your own.
+Ask your forwarder for a quote — it's often just a checkbox on the booking form.

 When You Absolutely Need Cargo Insurance

-• High-value shipments — If your cargo is worth more than you can afford to lose, insure it.
-Period.
+• High-value shipments — if your cargo is worth more than you can afford to lose, insure it.
+No exceptions.

-• Ocean freight — The highest-risk mode.
-Containers fall overboard, ships sink, and general average declarations can make you liable for millions.
+• Ocean freight — the riskiest mode of all.
+Containers fall overboard, ships sink, and a general average claim can leave you on the hook for millions.

-• Shipments through high-risk regions — Theft-prone ports, politically unstable countries, and routes through piracy zones.
+• Shipments through high-risk regions — ports known for theft, countries with an unstable government, and any route through a piracy zone.

-• Fragile or perishable goods — Electronics, glass, pharmaceuticals, and food products have high damage rates during transit.
+• Fragile or perishable goods — electronics, glass, drugs, and food all see high damage rates in transit.

-• Incoterms where you bear the risk — Under CIF, the seller must provide minimum insurance.
-Under FOB and EXW, the buyer bears all transit risk and should buy their own policy.
+• Incoterms where you carry the risk — under CIF, the seller must buy minimum cover.
+Under FOB and EXW, the buyer carries all transit risk and should buy their own policy.

-• Amazon FBA and e-commerce inventory — A lost container of 10,000 units can wipe out months of revenue and tank your Amazon ranking.
+• Amazon FBA and e-commerce stock — lose a container of 10,000 units, and you can wipe out months of sales, plus hurt your Amazon rank.

 How to File a Cargo Insurance Claim

-1. Document the damage immediately: Photograph all damage at the time of delivery.
-Note damage on the delivery receipt (Bill of Lading or POD).
-Do not discard any packaging — the insurer may need to inspect it.
+1. Document the damage immediately: Take photos of every bit of damage right at delivery.
+Note the damage on the delivery receipt, whether it's a Bill of Lading or a POD.
+Do not throw out any packing — your insurer may need to check it.

-2. Notify your insurer within 24-72 hours: Contact your insurance provider or freight forwarder immediately.
-Most policies require notice within 3 days of discovery.
-Late notification can void your claim.
+2. Notify your insurer within 24-72 hours: Call your insurer or your freight forwarder right away.
+Most policies want notice within 3 days of when you find the damage.
+Wait too long, and your claim can be void.

-3. Preserve the cargo and packaging: Do not dispose of damaged goods or packaging until the insurer authorizes it.
-They may send a surveyor to inspect.
-Moving or repairing goods before inspection can reduce your payout.
+3. Preserve the cargo and packaging: Do not throw out damaged goods or packing until your insurer says you can.
+They may send someone out to inspect it.
+Move or fix the goods before that check, and your payout can shrink.

-4. Gather all documentation: Prepare: insurance certificate, commercial invoice, packing list, Bill of Lading, photos of damage, delivery receipt with noted damage, and a written description of what happened.
+4. Gather all documentation: Get these ready: your insurance certificate, the commercial invoice, the packing list, the Bill of Lading, photos of the damage, the delivery receipt with the damage noted, and a short write-up of what took place.

-5. Submit the formal claim: File the claim with all supporting documents.
-Include the claimed amount (replacement value, not retail).
-Most insurers process straightforward claims within 30-60 days.
+5. Submit the formal claim: File the claim with all your papers attached.
+State the claimed amount, using the true replacement cost, not the retail price.
+Most insurers settle a clean claim within 30-60 days.

-6. Cooperate with the surveyor: The insurer may appoint a loss adjuster or surveyor.
-Provide full access and documentation.
-Their report determines the settlement amount.
+6. Cooperate with the surveyor: The insurer may send out a loss adjuster or surveyor.
+Give them full access and all your papers.
+Their report sets the final payout.

 Common Exclusions in Cargo Insurance

-• Inherent vice — Natural deterioration, spoilage, or rusting that occurs without external cause.
+• Inherent vice — natural wear, spoilage, or rust that happens with no outside cause.

-• Willful misconduct — Intentional damage or fraud by the insured.
+• Willful misconduct — damage caused on purpose, or fraud by the person insured.

 Cargo Insurance FAQ